Spin-Locked Helical Currents and Charge-Neutral Spin-Channel Pumping in Altermagnetic Nanotubes: Summary

-In summary, rolling a two-dimensional altermagnet into a nanotube converts its intrinsic momentum-odd spin polarization into a spin–chirality coupling enforced by screw symmetry.
-This yields three reciprocal, SOC-free effects: (i) single-spin injection produces a helical current whose handedness is locked to the spin, generating opposite-sign axial magnetic fields; (ii) a time-varying axial flux drives equal-magnitude, opposite-sign axial charge currents in the two spin channels, pumping a pure spin current with zero net charge flow; and (iii) spin accumulation writes a definite helical handedness into an originally mirror-symmetric nanotube.
-First-principles results for V$_2$Se$_2$O confirm spin-dependent helical states with opposite azimuthal windings, showing rolled altermagnets as spin-programmable chiral nanosolenoids and flux-to-spin transducers for compact, nonrelativistic spin control in light-element materials.
+In summary, rolling a two-dimensional altermagnet into a nanotube converts its directional spin anisotropy in momentum space into a spin--chirality coupling enforced by screw symmetry.
+This yields two reciprocal effects: (i) spin-selective injection produces a helical current whose handedness is locked to the spin, generating opposite-sign axial magnetic fields, and (ii) a time-varying axial flux drives equal-magnitude, opposite-sign axial charge currents in the two fixed spin channels, yielding zero net axial charge current but a finite spin-channel current.
+Relaxed-tube DFT reveals spin-resolved helical $|\psi|^2$ modulations at the band edges, while parent-layer Wannier--Boltzmann transport quantifies the transverse response, with $|\eta_{\rm spin}|\simeq0.65$ near the hole reference point.
+Together, these results establish the rolled-geometry mechanism and quantify its parent-layer response.